PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Object file
   The file produced by a compiler - the result of compiling a source file.

+Object files
+  The file produced by a compiler - the result of compiling a source file

+Object-oriented programming
+  Programming paradigm that encapsulates related data and functions into objects.
+An imperative model, focusing on "how to do" tasks step-by-step.

 Overloading
   Additing multiple defintions to the operators and functions of the same name but different parameters - each instance acts on objects of different type.

+Programming Paradigm
+  Model of how to structure and implement computer programs.

+Programming Paradigms
+  Different approaches to writing computer programs.
+Most common paradigms are: Procedural, Functional, and Object-oriented programming.

+Resource files
+  Non code files, such as image files, required by the program.

 Scope Resolution Operator
   `::` -  links an entity to its container; like a folder reference.